What are possible reasons for a Show Cause Order?

 Is there any defense to a Show Cause Order?

+To be held in contempt there must be a finding of "willful" contempt.
 Aside from denying non-compliance with the Court Order the usual defense is that the Defendant does not have the ability to comply with the Order and hence any failure to comply with the Order is not “willful”.
+This could mean the defendant simply can't afford to pay the required child support amount.
+Be aware paying zero towards a monthly child support obligation is asking to be held in contempt.
+Best practice is to pay something every month even if it is only $50 or $100 per month.

-If I lost my job and can’t pay child support or alimony is that a defense?
+If I lost my job and can’t pay child support will I be held in contempt?

 It may be a defense if you were laid off due to conditions out of your control, but if you were fired for cause then that is a usually a huge problem for the defendant.
-If your income has simply declined then you may need to file a motion to modify child support ASAP as the old amount due continues to accrue until modified by the Court.
-Simply stating you can’t afford to pay your other bills and pay child support is usually not a winning argument.
+If your income has simply declined then you may need to file a motion to modify child support ASAP as the old amount continues to accrue each month until modified by the Court.
+Also- Judges rarely if every retroactively backdate a child support Order prior to the filing of a motion to modify.
+In Court, simply stating you can’t afford to pay your other bills and pay child support is usually not a winning argument, especially if you have been paying zero for several months.

 What is the difference between civil and criminal contempt?